Contextual Refinement of Translations: Large Language Models for Sentence and Document-Level Post-Editing: Automatic Post-Editing is Necessary

 Results for the above setups are reported in Table \ref{tab:baselines}.
 First and foremost, we observe that the sentence-level $\triangle$ LM achieves the highest scores across all metrics.
 This underscores the highly competitive performance of a dedicated NMT model with 360M parameters compared to a 13B LLM.

-Furthermore, we find that in the case of ICL, the selection strategy is relatively unimportant, with both random and FAISS performing similarly.
-Additionally, increasing the number of exemplars in the prompt had a detrimental effect on our setup, as indicated by the scores in Appendix \ref{sec:llmicl}.

-Additionally, adapting with LORA yields the highest BLEU and ChrF2 scores when compared to setups that rely solely on the LLM.
+Furthermore, we find that in the case of ICL, the selection strategy is relatively unimportant, with both random and FAISS performing similarly as indicated by the scores in Appendix \ref{sec:llmicl}.
+Additionally, increasing the number of exemplars in the prompt had a detrimental effect on our setup.
+Moreover, adapting with LoRA yields the highest BLEU and ChrF2 scores of 28.92 and 55.9 when compared to setups that rely solely on the LLM.
 However, it's worth noting that COMET scores decrease compared to ICL.
-These findings align with those of \citet{xu2023paradigm}, where fine-tuning LLM's on extensive parallel data led to higher scores in lexical metrics but degradation in COMET.
-We conclude that fine-tuning with LORA alone falls short in adapting LLM's for MT and achieving comparable quality to conventional NMT systems.
+These findings align with those of \citet{xu2023paradigm}, where fine-tuning LLMs on extensive parallel data led to higher scores in lexical metrics but degradation in COMET.

-Finally, in the case of Zero-Shot PE, the increase in performance compared to ICL is substantial across all metrics, including COMET, unlike adapting with LORA.
-It's evident that LLM's possess the inherent ability to post-edit.
-However, the quality still lags behind that of the sentence-level $\triangle$ LM, indicating that it is insufficient.
-Therefore, we propose the use of adapters for post-editing rather than direct translation to enhance performance.
+Zero-Shot APE beats ICL across metrics (COMET included), unlike LoRA, showing LLMs' innate post-editing ability.
+However, it falls short of sentence-level $\triangle$ LM.
+Therefore, we propose to train the adapter for APE rather than direct translators for exploiting LLMs.